Fast-Backend/Node-Pilot-Frontend/README.md

-# 🧩 VIBES Frontend — Visual Backend Code Generator
+# 🧩 Node-Flow Frontend — Visual Backend Code Generator

-**VIBES Frontend** is an interactive, canvas-based web application that allows users to visually model their backend by creating entities, defining properties, and configuring relationships — all without writing a single line of code.
+**Node-Flow Frontend** is an interactive, canvas-based web application that allows users to visually model their backend by creating entities, defining properties, and configuring relationships — all without writing a single line of code.

-It connects with the VIBES backend to generate a complete, production-ready Node.js + TypeScript + Prisma + PostgreSQL codebase, tailored to your design.
+It connects with the Node-Flow backend to generate a complete, production-ready Node.js + TypeScript + Prisma + PostgreSQL codebase, tailored to your design.

 ---